hashicorp/http-echo/README.md

 - [Create K8S namespace && Service account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#:~:text=In%20Kubernetes%2C%20service%20accounts%20are,tied%20to%20complex%20business%20processes).

 ## 8. Step
-Created a helm chart and modified the deployment and service manifest as suit my project and make a push to the ```release/dev``` branch then jenkins job go trigger and build CI/CD stages and roleout the helm chart configuration and deployed to my k8s cluster.
+Created a helm chart and modified the deployment and service manifest as suit the project and make a push to the ```release/dev``` branch then jenkins job got triggered and build CI/CD stages and rollout the helm chart configuration and deployed to my k8s cluster.

 ## Summary
-Dockerised this Go webserver and built a CI/CD pipeline with the flow of the pipeline having five stages.
+This project dockerised this Go web server and built a CI/CD pipeline with the flow of the pipeline having five stages.
-First stage checks for the Go version after passed then stage two build application Image and stage three push the docker image to docker hub as configured earlier, stage four remove unused docker image and Finally the fifth stage deploys our application to a kubernets cluster using a kubernetes package manager(Helm) if deployment is successful an IP alongside a port was generated http://localhost:8080 we rollback our deployment for more of helm and kubernetes command visit [here](https://helm.sh/docs/helm/) .
+1. First stage checks for the Go version after passed then stage
+2. Build application Image and stage
+3. Stage pushed the docker image to docker hub,
+4. Stage remove unused docker image
+5. This stage deploys our application to a kubernets cluster using a kubernetes package manager(Helm) if deployment is successful an IP alongside a port would be generated in my case  http://localhost:8080

+We can rollback our deployment for more of helm and kubernetes command visit [here](https://helm.sh/docs/helm/) .
 This docs can be better your contributions are welcome.